-- name and residential address (or other such information in order to verify voter registration); - election for which the ballot is requested; - reason for absence from polls on election day; - party choice, if the election is a party primary. - address to which the ballot should be mailed. - voter signature (if a mark is made in place of a signature, it must be witnessed).

-It is not necessary to give a party choice for a general election; however, in a party primary a voter may participate in only one political party's primary; thus a choice must be designated so that the appropriate ballot can be provided.
+- name and residential address; - election for which the ballot is requested; - reason for absence from polls on election day; - party choice, if the election is a party primary; - address to which the ballot should be mailed; and - voter signature (if a mark is made in place of a signature, it must be witnessed) - It is not necessary to give a party choice for a general election.
+However, in a party primary, a voter may participate in only one political party's primary, thus a choice must be designated so that the appropriate ballot can be provided.
 If the voter declines or fails to designate a choice for a primary or primary runoff ballot, the absentee election manager may send only the ballot for constitutional amendments.